nexentra/aesir/README.md

 # The Aesir Programming Language

 Welcome to the Aesir Programming Language!
 Aesir is a new programming language written in Go.
-It's currently at version 0.0.5 and is under active development.
+It's currently at it's beta and is under active development.

 ## About Aesir